 Where we offer the option of a provisional telephone booking, the property will be released for general sale after the agreed time period (usually 24 hours) unless you fully confirm the booking.

-Even if we have sent a written confirmation, we on behalf of the owner, Novasol A/S or service provider, have the right to cancel a booking where there are reasonable grounds to believe that (i) it is not legitimate (ii) you are likely to breach any of our booking conditions (iii) information supplied by you in relation to your booking is incorrect.
+Even if we have sent a written confirmation, we on behalf of the owner, Novasol A/S or service provider, have the right to cancel a booking where there are reasonable grounds to believe that (i) it is not legitimate (ii) you are likely to breach any of our booking conditions (iii) information supplied by you in relation to your booking is incorrect (iv) you have behaved in a vexatious, abusive or unlawful manner to owners, suppliers or to our staff.
 If we cancel your booking, we will tell you in writing and neither we nor the owner, Novasol A/S or service provider will have any legal responsibility to you.

 When you book, you must pay the deposit amount then due plus any applicable booking fee by debit or credit card, or by sending us a cheque.
 We only accept payment in pounds sterling.
 We must then receive the rest of the money owed no less than 8 weeks before the start of your stay.
 However, if you book less than 8 weeks before the start of your stay, we must receive full payment of the total cost of your booking (including any insurance premiums) when you make the booking.
 For any arrangements booked less than two weeks before the start of your stay, you must pay for the booking in full by debit or credit card, or by bank transfer, at the time of booking.